nhsx/SynthVAE/README.md

 optional arguments:
-  -h, --help           show this help message and exit --savefile SAVEFILE  load trained model's state_dict from file
+  -h, --help           show this help message and exit --savefile SAVEFILE  load trained model's state_dict from file --pre_proc_method    {GMM, standard}
+                       specify the pre-processing method that you wish to employ
 ```

 #### Note On Reproducibility Of Results